Want to receive regular updates on study abroad programs? Sign up to our newsletter here!

 Earn a DBA in the Netherlands

 MsM’s DBA program, accredited by the Association of MBAs, International Assembly for Collegiate Business Education, and Accreditation Council for Business Schools and Programs, is growing in demand.
-This DBA has been ranked the no. 2 best DBA studies in the world!

 With more than 150 doctoral students from across the world tackling the immense challenges and opportunities facing business leaders, Maastricht School of Management is in an eminent position to fulfill a global leadership position in the development of innovative business solutions to these challenges and opportunities.

 A doctoral degree stands at the pinnacle of education in business and management.
 The mission of MsM’s doctorate program is to provide its graduates with the skills to become recognized leaders, managers and innovators in the practice and scholarship of business, in particular in rising to the challenges and opportunities that emerging and developing economies face in a globalizing world.